IQDevs/blog/_posts/2017-06-20-Crafting Code 1.markdown

 author: alkass
 ---

-When writing Libraries, APIs, and SDKs, the less stuff you ask your user to memorize the better it looks to you and feels to them.
-For instance, if you were to write a Math library that performs some arithmetic operations, you could write your library functions ass so:
+When writing libraries, APIs, and SDKs, the less stuff you ask your user to memorize the better it looks to you and feels to them.
+For instance, if you were to write a Math library that performs some arithmetic operations, you could write your library functions as so:

 ```rust
 fn add(op1: f32, op2: f32) -> f32 {